 Dimitris Ntaras ‘21, Aditya Shah ’21, and Ryan Thorpe ’22 are heading into the Keller Center’s eLab Accelerator this summer already winners.
 Their startup AquaCerta took “Best Early Stage Startup” at the 4th Annual UPitchNJ, an innovative statewide collegiate business model competition showcasing the Garden State’s top young talent.

-“The event, just due to its character showcasing some of NJ's up-and-coming college startups, was really beneficial.
-We did not go in, foreigners among foreigners, to pitch ideas that will take totally different directions; rather, we saw what is going on in our own neighborhood, made useful connections with them for the future and left really empowered by everyone's big ambitions” commented AquaCerta founder Dimitris Ntaras.
+“The event, just due to its character showcasing some of New Jersey's up-and-coming college startups, was really beneficial.
+We did not go in, foreigners among foreigners, to pitch ideas that will take totally different directions; rather, we saw what is going on in our own neighborhood, made useful connections with them for the future and left really empowered by everyone's big ambitions,” commented AquaCerta founder Dimitris Ntaras.

 As a high-school student in Athens, Greece, he and his friends decided to tackle the country’s tainted water supply issue by creating a filter model that was cheaper and easier to build than current systems.
-He continued his work when he arrived at Princeton with encouragement from Keller Center faculty member Professor Marty Johnson ’81 whom he met when he took Johnson’s course EGR 498 Special Topics in Social Entrepreneurship, with additional support from the Pace Center’s Service Focus and the Office of Undergraduate Research.
+Upon arriving at Princeton he continued his work with encouragement from Keller Center faculty member Professor Marty Johnson ’81, whom he met when he took Johnson’s course EGR 498 Special Topics in Social Entrepreneurship.
+He received additional support from the Pace Center’s Service Focus and the Office of Undergraduate Research.

 Be sure to attend one of Keller Center's two eLab Demo Days in August to see how AquaCerta develops over the summer.